 So what’s your word of the year?
 If you haven’t chosen one yet, then you’ve definitely come to the right place!
 Keep reading for tips to finding your word plus I’ve got a list of 150 word of the year ideas for you below!

-Choosing a Guiding Word of The Year
+How to Choose a Guiding Word of the Year

 Before we get into the list of words I’ve put together for you, I wanted to give you three quick tips on choosing a guiding word of the year for yourself.